justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

 title: Learning Skills for Engineering Career in AGI
 ---

-Source: My person notes and thoughts on [How to Future-Proof Your Software Engineering Career for the Age of AGI - victoria.dev](https://victoria.dev/how-to-future-proof-your-software-engineering-career-for-the-age-of-agi/)
+Source: My personal notes and thoughts on [How to Future-Proof Your Software Engineering Career for the Age of AGI - victoria.dev](https://victoria.dev/how-to-future-proof-your-software-engineering-career-for-the-age-of-agi/)